ieee-vgtc/ieeevis.org/year/2018/info/call-participation/infovis-paper-types.md

 permalink: /year/2018/info/call-participation/infovis-paper-types
 ---

-The IEEE Information Visualization conference ("InfoVis") solicits research papers on a diverse set of topics related to information visualization.
-Broadly defined, information visualization is the design of visual data representations and interaction techniques that support human activities where the spatial layout of the visual representation is not a direct mapping of spatial relationships in the data.
-Papers may contribute novel visual encoding or interaction techniques, evaluations of InfoVis techniques and tools, models or theories related to InfoVis, systems that support visual data analysis, or applications of information visualization to domain-specific problems.
-None of these guidelines are in any way prescriptive; in fact, many successful papers combine two contribution types, and some of the very best papers often combine several.
+The IEEE Information Visualization conference (“InfoVis”) solicits original research papers on a diverse set of topics related to information visualization.
+Broadly defined, information visualization covers human visual data exploration, analysis, and communication within displays that flexibly encode data in perceptually effective ways.

+We encourage papers from novel research areas that pertain to information visualization.
+Papers may contribute new or improved visual encoding or interaction techniques, evaluations of InfoVis techniques and tools, models or theories related to InfoVis, systems that support visual data analysis, or applications of information visualization to domain-specific problems.
+This list is not prescriptive; in fact, many successful papers combine two contribution types, and some of the very best papers often combine several.
-Please note that topics primarily involving spatial data (such as scalar, vector and tensor fields) might be a better match for the IEEE SciVis Conference at IEEE VIS.
-Similarly, topics that clearly focus on visual analytics, e.g., computational solutions facilitated by visual interfaces to support analysis, might be a better match for the IEEE VAST Conference, also at IEEE VIS.
-Papers chairs reserve the right to move papers between conferences based on its topic and perceived fit.

 ## Topics

 Research contributions are welcomed across a range of topics including, but not limited to:

 *Information visualization techniques for*

+* causality and uncertainty data
+* collaboration support (both co-located and distributed)
+* combinations of abstract and spatial data
 * graphs (networks), trees (hierarchies), and other relational data
+* heterogeneous data
 * high-dimensional data and dimensionality reduction
 * multivariate data
+* non-expert audiences
-* heterogeneous data
+* non-numeric data (categorical data, nominal data, etc.)
 * personal or social data (health, energy, finance, fitness, email, etc.)
-* text and documents
-* non-numeric data (categorical data, nominal data, etc.)
-* non-expert audiences
-* causality and uncertainty data
-* time-series & temporal event data
 * spatial data, particularly visualized with a new spatial mapping
-* combinations of abstract and spatial data
 * streaming or time-varying data
+* text and documents (e.g. using Natural Language Processing techniques)
+* time-series & temporal event data
+* machine-learning approaches
 * very large datasets

 *Interaction techniques for visualizations or for supporting the data analysis process, including*

-* recordkeeping, sensemaking, and storytelling
-* collaboration support (both co-located and distributed)
+* recordkeeping and sensemaking
+* storytelling
 * integration of visualization with other software tools
-* post-WIMP interactions (pen, touch, speech, gestures, etc.)
+* post-WIMP interactions (pen, touch, speech, gestures, mixed reality, etc.)
 * focus + context and overview + detail methods
 * zooming, navigation, and distortion techniques
 * brushing and linking
 * coordinated multiple views
 * data labeling, editing, and annotation
+* visual data mining and visual knowledge discovery

 *Integration of visualizations into the context of use, including*

-* visual design and aesthetics
 * minimal attention contexts (e.g. ambient displays, second screens)
 * mobile and ubiquitous applications
 * public environments
+* situated visualization (e.g. augmented reality)

 *Information visualization fundamentals and methodologies:*

+* cognition and perception
-* novel algorithms and mathematics
+* visual design and aesthetics
+* novel algorithms, mathematics, machine learning or optimisation techniques that solve problems related to abstract data visualization
 * taxonomies and models
 * research methodology, discussions, and frameworks
-* cognition and perception

 *Evaluation:*